 Documenting and submitting CORs is challenging enough, but it’s not like you hit the send button and you’re done.
 Contractors are still tasked with following up after they're submitted.

 One of the most common complaints we hear from contractors is that they submit CORs via email only to hear radio silence.
-Presumably, the request was lost in their customer's inbox, and several follow ups are often necessary before they will get a response.
+Presumably, the request was lost in their customer's inbox, and several follow-ups are often necessary before they will get a response.
 Next thing you know, you’re on a 15-deep email thread because someone had a couple of quick questions about a line or two.
-Now, multiply that on the GC-side, by scores of subcontractors.
+Now, multiply that on the GC side, by scores of subcontractors.
 The Project Manager or Administrator is hunting through 20 different 15-deep email threads.
-Bottom line, it makes an already challenging process more difficult.
+The bottom line, it makes an already challenging process more difficult.

 These change order best practices stand on their own, but yes, we do offer an all-in-one solution.

-Extracker is the modern solution for Change Order Communication that allows GCs, Subcontractors, and Owners to collaborate in real time using a suite of digital tools.
+Extracker is the modern solution for Change Order Communication that allows GCs, Specialty Contractors, and Owners to collaborate in real-time using a suite of digital tools.

 Extracker doesn't just save time by streamlining your existing procedures, it also improves collaboration and reduces risk.

-Extracker works as a stand-alone platform, or, integrates seamlessly with the industry’s leading project management platforms.
+Extracker works as a stand-alone tool, or integrates seamlessly with the industry’s leading project management platforms.

 When you’re ready to implement these best practices, schedule a demo with our team.